 9. Do you want us in formal dress or 80s costumes?

-10. Do you want us to provide sound and/or music for the ceremony?
+- Do you want us to provide sound and/or music for before or after the event?

 Our quotes are usually anywhere from $2,300 – $6,000+ depending on if you’d like us to rent additional equipment, travel, learn extra songs, etc. We are not (unfortunately) cheaper than a DJ because we are a live band!
 Plus, we like to think we entertain and interact with the crowd (taking requests) and make sure your guests are having fun!
 Here is a good article about how much a typical wedding costs.
 Here is another article about how much to budget for each type of entertainment.

 Here is a great article on whether you should hire a band or a DJ for your wedding or event.

 Some of the potential pitfalls of hiring wedding bands (most of our clients are not like this, but it brings up good items to think about).

 Modern Bride-National Poll results

 What do you think the most important element of the wedding reception is?